epfl-ada/ada-2024-project-thelordsofdata/index.md

 # Data Exploration

-A quick interjection from Mr. Trump: "Alright, folks, before the liberal left starts accusing me of **faking the numbers** again, let me set the record straight.
+A quick interjection from Mr. Trump:

+"Alright, folks, before the liberal left starts accusing me of **faking the numbers** again, let me set the record straight.
 We did something **smart**—we **adjusted the data**.
-Here’s the deal: **Inflation** and **outliters**-if you ignore them, you're just asking for fake news.
+Here’s the deal: **Inflation** and **outliers**-if you ignore them, you're just asking for fake news.
 It’s a total disaster.
 So, we did the right thing: we **adjusted** all USD amounts for inflation and took the logarithm of variables including budget and profitability to include outliers without letting them influence our analysis."

 ## Budget